 Jonathan Davies: That was exactly going to be my question.
 Now, I guess a matter is going to be which side of the scale will we fall on, right?

 Elizabeth Williams: Well I think the thing that is going to tip the scale one way or the other for fearless communicators is the ability they have to actually demonstrate the value they've brought.
-So it's one thing to say, well, you know, we punched out 15 newsletters in three months, it's another to come back and say, and this is the impact we had on our employees, and so I think that, Andrew's great point about leaders looking to their communications teams to help them build trust and help them connect, are only really going to trust the numbers that come back.
-And so, whether they are numbers, you get out of your own organization, or if you don't really have the ability to measure, I would say that we're seeing some very encouraging numbers from third parties, there's a great poll from the Institute for public relations that looked at North American companies and employees' attitudes towards their employers through the sort of March, April, May timeframe.
-And so we can see that communicators are actually making a difference in having traction.
-And I think the ability to demonstrate empirically that we did that something right, is what I think what's going to be the force that keeps nudging us back to the center.
+It's one thing to say, well, we punched out 15 newsletters in three months, it's another to come back and say, and this is the impact we had on our employees, and I think that Andrew's great point about leaders looking to their communications teams to help them build trust and help them connect, are only really going to trust the numbers that come back.
+Whether they are numbers, you get out of your own organization, or if you don't really have the ability to measure, I would say that we're seeing some very encouraging numbers from third parties, there's a great poll from the Institute for public relations that looked at North American companies and employees' attitudes towards their employers through the sort of March, April, May timeframe.
+We can see that communicators are actually making a difference in having traction.
+I think the ability to demonstrate empirically that we did that something right, is what I think what's going to be the force that keeps nudging us back to the center.

-And these were not things that happened before.
-And this is just a very simple tactical example for stuff that started to happen.
+These were not things that happened before.
+This is just a very simple tactical example for stuff that started to happen.
 One of the statements that Chris, a person I was talking to made, is that their sense of company pride has become a bit more tangible, has become a bit more increased also because everybody felt like they had put our shoulders under it together and let's get this done kind of feeling.
-Have you been noticing any of this, kind of happening, which is a bit of a positive change that definitely we can attribute to Internal Comms?
+Have you been noticing any of this happening, which is a bit of a positive change that definitely we can attribute to Internal Comms?

 Andrew Brown: Elizabeth, I think you've got a great example of this don't you?

 Elizabeth Williams: We're certainly seeing this across particularly services that are essential.
-You know, we have this vision that the entire workforce got sent home in March, and we're all sitting around in our pajamas, failing at Zoom calls and in fact, a good portion of workers, stayed on the front lines.
-And so these companies that rent heavy equipment, we're doing work with a company that is a logistics company, and you're right I think communicators very early on realized that the only way you can engage people who are coming out every day in a pandemic, we didn't really understand, at risk to their families for wages that are not always that high, the way that you get that is through a shared sense of meaning and purpose.
+We have this vision that the entire workforce got sent home in March, and we're all sitting around in our pajamas, failing at Zoom calls and in fact, a good portion of workers, stayed on the frontlines.
+These companies that rent heavy equipment, we're doing work with a company that is a logistics company, and you're right I think communicators very early on realized that the only way you can engage people who are coming out every day in a pandemic, we didn't really understand, at risk to their families for wages that are not always that high, the way that you get that is through a shared sense of meaning and purpose.

-And so I think the good communicators early on tapped into the fact that people on the front lines need to feel like their work matters in this pandemic, that they're not, you know, for lack of a better word, kind of roadkill waiting to happen.
+I think the good communicators early on tapped into the fact that people on the frontlines need to feel like their work matters in this pandemic, that they're not, for lack of a better word, kind of roadkill waiting to happen.
 That what they do matters, and it keeps people safe.

 It keeps economies moving and so I've certainly seen a lot of that.
-I've seen the pictures, I've seen the hashtags, I've seen, you know, communicators amplifying that.
+I've seen the pictures, I've seen the hashtags, I've seen communicators amplifying that.
 One of the companies in Canada that we're watching is the post office.
-So the Canada Post every single day posts pictures of regular Canadians thanking their postal carriers and the momentum and the engagement that, that simple act of posting a picture of some little kid who wrote a nice thank you note to the postman is incredibly inspiring.
-And I hope that continues after the pandemic.
+The Canada Post every single day posts pictures of regular Canadians thanking their postal carriers and the momentum and the engagement that, that simple act of posting a picture of some little kid who wrote a nice thank you note to the postman is incredibly inspiring.
+I hope that continues after the pandemic.

-Andrew Brown: You know I would just amplify that by saying that in organizational life we tend to establish varying degrees of connections.
-And the pandemic has ostensibly isolated us a bit more from one another.
-So we're always looking for ways to say, how do we connect with individuals now, of course Zoom is a technological way of doing it.
-And it's flawed because we are human beings.
+Andrew Brown: I would just amplify that by saying that in organizational life we tend to establish varying degrees of connections.
+The pandemic has ostensibly isolated us a bit more from one another.
+We're always looking for ways to say, how do we connect with individuals now, of course Zoom is a technological way of doing it.
+It's flawed because we are human beings.
 We need to be physically in one another's space in order to feel that sense of connection to one another.
-And then the other thing that organizations provide is other excuses to establish connections.
+Then the other thing that organizations provide is other excuses to establish connections.

-Jonathan Davies: Andrew I'm gathering from how you're answering these questions, and you're giving me some amazing insights that I've not heard yet before, you take this very much from a psychological point of view.
-Now, my question to you is, and this is one of the things that we frequently hear as well, is people need to feel engaged, right?
-So the example I gave was an organic one.
+Jonathan Davies: Andrew, I'm gathering from how you're answering these questions, and you're giving me some amazing insights that I've not heard yet before, you take this very much from a psychological point of view.
+Now, my question to you is, and this is one of the things that we frequently hear as well: people need to feel engaged, right?
+The example I gave was an organic one.
 This was somebody, an employee taking initiative now also, Internal Communicators need to facilitate this engagement.
 Are there ways that you believe are strong and meaningful connection builders during times where people are largely remote from each other that Internal Comms can capitalize on more?

 Andrew Brown: Sure.
-And there's some good and bad.
-And interesting that you say that we approach it from a psychological perspective.
+There's some good and bad.
+Interesting that you say that we approach it from a psychological perspective.
 We take a look at employee communications at the individual psychological level, as well as the social level, what happens in groups and then at the organizational level, in that there are dynamics that happen across organizations that also have an impact on employee communications and the outcomes of employee communications.
-But to your point, are there things that we as employee communications folks can do in order to strengthen that bond, that connection with the organization, which I believe is the fundamental purpose of employee communications.
+To your point, are there things that we as employee communications folks can do in order to strengthen that bond, that connection with the organization, which I believe is the fundamental purpose of employee communications.

 First I would say, and recently, we did another podcast on it.
 I think that we have to not over-communicate.
 Isn't that strange to hear from a communicator, right?
 Don't choose the battles, right?
 It's not about volume.
 It's about communications based on your understanding of the needs, the fears, the hesitancies, the concerns and they're existential, right?